ampl/gsl/doc/integration.rst

    The |cquad| algorithm divides the integration region into subintervals, and in each iteration, the subinterval with the largest estimated error is processed.
-The algorithm uses Clenshaw-Curits quadrature rules of degree 4, 8, 16 and 32 over 5, 9, 17 and 33 nodes respectively.
+The algorithm uses Clenshaw-Curtis quadrature rules of degree 4, 8, 16 and 32 over 5, 9, 17 and 33 nodes respectively.
 Each interval is initialized with the lowest-degree rule.
 When an interval is processed, the next-higher degree rule is